 Peel, quarter, and slice the turnips and beets.
 Mix them up to incorporate.
 Then fill as many quart jars as necessary to use up all prepared vegetables.
 Press down on the veggies to make sure they're packed in well and don't fill up higher than within 1-inch of the top.

 How many jars did you fill?
 Use that information to determine how many cups of water with sea salt — OR water with sea salt and whey — you need.

 Mix the sea salt and water (and/or whey) together so the salt is mostly dissolved.
 If using water and sea salt, add 1 cup to each jar.
 If using water and sea salt with whey, add 1-1/4 cups to each jar.
 Then top off each jar with more pure water to cover the vegetables.

 Put the lids and bands on the jars and tighten securely.
-Leave on the counter in a warm room (usually the kitchen) for about three days.
-The process of the lactobacilli‘s proliferation should take about three days when the room temperature is 72 degrees.
+Leave on the counter in a warm room (usually the kitchen) for about 3 days.
+The process of the lactobacilli‘s proliferation should take about 3 days when the room temperature is 72 degrees Fahrenheit.
 You will know the process is working because the mixture in the jar will be very bubbly.
 Then transfer the jars to cold storage until you are ready to eat them.

 If this ends up too salty, soaking the veggies in water for a time draws off the salt, making them tasty.
 One could also use less salt, but experimentation would be necessary — you still need enough salt to suppress the putrefying bacteria.

 I usually serve our pickled vegetables topped on a green salad, or as a side with a cold cut type of meal (meat salad, bread, and cheese).
 These veggies taste bubbly, spicy, and fresh, while offering a great crisp and crunch.
 I love them!

 Do you lacto-ferment your veggies?